2devs-team/reactter/README.md

   final stateA = UseState(1);
   final stateB = UseState(7);

-  late final computeState = Reactter.lazyState(
+  late final computeState = Rt.lazyState(
     () => UseCompute(
       // The `clamp` is a method that returns this num clamped
       // to be in the range lowerLimit-upperLimit(e.g., 10-15).